 Contact: Please send your resume and a letter of interest to Alison Hynd, email@example.com

 Job Description: Assist the Community Engagement Administrator with various projects and events, including running the MIT Giving Tree, a campus-wide gift drive, in the fall, and service programs including Four Weeks for America, Alternative Spring Break, and CityDays.

 Other work will include helping with special projects and performing general office tasks.
 Additionally, as a PSC staff member, you will pitch in to help the office run smoothly, including doing basic community service advising.

-Qualifications: Must be a full-time undergraduate student at MIT.
-This is a great opportunity for an individual interested in community service and event coordination.
+Qualifications: This is a great opportunity for an individual interested in community service and event coordination.
 You should have excellent organization and interpersonal skills, as well as a sharp attention to detail.
 Previous program planning experience and knowledge of Microsoft Word, Microsoft Excel and PowerPoint, a plus but not required.
+If you have additional skills that would be useful, tell us about them.
 You must be able to work in a busy office with hard working but fun staff!